We are reading! Send us your best stuff.

-- We're not looking for: Book reviews, academic work, or cultural criticism.
+- We're not looking for: Book reviews, academic work, cultural criticism, or writing about writing.

 - Alongside free verse, works that are formal, prose, or long form poems are also welcome.

-- Send up to 6 poems per submission; no more than one poem longer than 7 pages per submission.
+- Send up to 6 poems per submission, in one file; no more than one poem longer than 7 pages.
 If a poem is ten pages or longer, please submit as a single poem.